 Due to environmental concerns I've always felt guilty about using tropical hardwoods.
 I've eliminated my use of all other tropical hardwoods except ebony, but due to a lack of good alternatives, I've continued to use ebony.
 After some experimenting (see banjo #173) I've decided that the recycled paper product Richlite, as well as various North American hardwoods, offer viable substitutes for ebony and I am now ready to start offering them to customers.
 Richlite offers all the advantages of ebony, like being incredibly dense and jet black, and has the added benefit of being completely sustainable.

-I've also decided to start using Richlite on all my bridge tips, unless someone specially requests ebony.
-Unlike ebony, which is incredibly brittle, Richlite does not chip out when used as a bridge tip.
+I've also decided to start offering Richlite on my bridge tips.
+Unlike ebony, which is incredibly brittle, Richlite does not chip out when used as a bridge tip!